Q&A: I Think My Girlfriend Might Have Vaginismus Advice at Sh! Women's Store Q&A: I Think My Girlfriend Might Have Vaginismus

-I did some research and was wondering if she could have vaginismus, or is just nervous, or if that's the same thing in this case?
+I did some research and was wondering if she could have vaginismus, or if she's just nervous, or if that's the same thing in this case?
 Does this sound like vaginismus?
-And if so is that the right course of action for us to take?
+And if so, is that the right course of action for us to take?

 Hello there,